Y7K/cli/readme.md

     export PATH=$PATH:$HOME/path/to/cli
     ```
     to your `~/.bash_profile` or `~/.zshrc` file.

     This will allow you to run the `y7k` command globally.

-4. Create a [Personal GitHub Access Token](https://github.com/settings/tokens) with `repo` privileges and add it along with your GitHub Username to the `.env` file.

-5. Update the paths of the boilerplate repositories in your `.env` file.
-To install from local sources, you need to specify the paths (absolute), e.g.

-`PATH_SCRIPTS=/Users/yourname/code/plates/scripts`

 ## Update